TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Audio parallelization
 	- We might just use a concurrentqueue to push audio jobs, preferably with a set maximum

-- minimize access to window whenever game loops
-	- somehow maybe watch for changes to screen size?
-	- or for now just acquire the screen rect once
-- look for a event-based way to keep track of screen size

 - Determine how could we possibly have over 1000 fps on linux in the past
 	- Really just movement paths?
 	- More debug details?